akhileshpnn/Cell-memory/README.md

 Each folder has a file with name ending '_main.py'.
 This file combines different objects (functions) defined in linked files in the same folder.

-In the folder  /Cell-memory/Polarity model, the 'EgfrPtpSde_main.py' loads the model equations and parameters from 'Models.py' file.
+For example: In the folder  /Cell-memory/Polarity model, the 'EgfrPtpSde_main.py' loads the model equations and parameters from 'Models.py' file.

 Excecution of Polarity model:
 ```python